Plan & Deploy

 You use Project Settings > Environment configuration > Runner Configuration > Provider Credentials to attach provider credentials to the runner so Plan can reach your cloud.

-Examples include AWS, Git, or other types your org enables.
+Examples include AWS, Azure, Git, or other types your org enables.
 Credential definitions are created in the org Secret Store; in this screen you attach them to the project and, when the table shows it, to each environment (for example dev and qa).

 This table shows what project roles can add or remove provider credentials.